When was Valor Service Dogs founded?

 Do you accept dog donations?

-We are open to accepting dog donations (golden retrievers only) from breeders that meet our standards.
+We accept dog donations (golden retrievers and labs only) from breeders that meet our standards.
 We can only accept dogs that are between 8-12 weeks old.
 If you are interested in learning more, please contact us directly.

 I already have a dog, can you train it to be a service dog?